leonardo-ra/PI/Setup/README.md

 ## Behaviour

-Once the system is running, one of several prints that will appear on your terminal will be this one:
+Once the system is running, several control messages will appear on your terminal window, one of which will be this one:

 > Do you wish to do Calibration?
 (Y/N)

-Pressing Y,y or enter on this section, will have the system calibrate itself using previously taken photos of the working surface. **Acrescentar ou remover**
+Pressing Y, y or enter, will have the system calibrate itself using previously taken photos of the working surface. **Acrescentar ou remover**

-Later, a big TestBox Control App should pop out.
+Afterwards, a big TestBox Control App should pop out.
 This App will show you the status of the test box and its transceivers.
 This window should be put to the side/minimised (not closed!).

-Afterwards, the system should print out its control/status messages in real time, without needing any further input from the user.
+Next, the system should print out its control/status messages in real time, without needing any further input from the user.

 #### How the system works, in a nutshell -

-**1** - The arm moves to a top-view position, the camera takes a snapshot and sends it to the computer.
+- **1** - The arm moves to a top-view position, the camera takes a snapshot and sends it to the computer.

-**2** - The script processes the photo using *Yolo* (You Only Look Once), finds the location of the transceiver, sends the coordenates back to the arm.
+- **2** - The script processes the photo using *Yolo* (You Only Look Once), finds the location of the transceiver, sends the coordenates back to the arm.

-**3** - The arm moves to the apropriate location, and proceeds acording to the teaching Pendant instructions.
+- **3** - The arm moves to the apropriate location, and proceeds acording to the teaching Pendant instructions.

-**4** - The arm goes to a front-facing view of the TestBox, the camera takes a snapshot and sends it to the computer (points **2** and **3** repeat).
+- **4** - The arm goes to a front-facing view of the TestBox, the camera takes a snapshot and sends it to the computer (points **2** and **3** repeat).

-**5** - The arm inserts the transceiver and their respective fiber optic cable in a previously detected port - point **4**.
+- **5** - The arm inserts the transceiver and their respective fiber optic cable in a previously detected port - sent by point **4**.

-**6** - Repeat from **1** to **5** until all slots inserted.
+- **6** - The system repeats this from **1** to **5** until all the ports on the TextBox are filled by transceivers.

-**7** - Once all the transceivers are inserted in the TestBox, as well as their respective optical fibers, a test begins.
-This test is run independently on the TestBox and its status can be seen in the TestBox Controll window.
+- **7** - Once all the transceivers are inserted in the TestBox, as well as their respective optical fibers, a test begins.
+This test is run independently on the TestBox, and its status can be seen in the TestBox Controll window.

-***NOTE:*** Since this test is being run in parallel to the program/teaching Pendant, it will keep running even if the latter ones get halted.
+***NOTE:*** Since this test is being run in parallel to the program/teaching Pendant, it will keep running even if the those are halted.
 This is an important aspect to keep in mind when shutting down/reseting the system.

-**8** - Whilst the test is running in the background, the process repeats itself until it can no longer find a transceiver.
+- **8** - Whilst the test is running in the background, the process keeps searching for more transceivers - going back to Point **1**.

-**9** - If a test is complete, the TestBox sends a signal and the arm proceeds to point **4** to remove all the transceivers and their cables - the teaching Pendant has a different set of instructions for this phase.
-The arm then releases the transceiver in a specific zone, acording to its respective test result.
+- **9** - If a test is complete, the TestBox sends a signal and the arm proceeds to point **4** to remove all the transceivers and their cables - the teaching Pendant has a different set of instructions for this phase.
+The arm then releases the transceiver in a specific zone, acording to its respective test result (OK or Not OK).

-**10** - Afterwards, the system goes back to Point **1** and repeats itself.
+- **10** - Afterwards, if all the transceivers are removed, the system loops back to Point **1**.

 #### Some common errors/issues and troubleshooting:

+- **a)** The script freezes on
+> Starting program

-**a)** The script freezes on *Starting program*: this issue usually occurs when the system wasn't inicialised in the correct order (Pendant 1st, script 2nd), or the Ethernet cable isn't connected and the system can't perform the socket connection. **Solution** - Kill the terminal and reset the system, making sure everything is connected.
+This issue usually occurs when the system wasn't inicialised in the correct order (Pendant 1st, script 2nd), or the Ethernet cable isn't connected and the system can't perform the socket connection. **Solution** - Kill the terminal and reset the system, making sure everything is connected.

-**b)** **ADICIONAR O ERRO DE TCP QUANDO SE FECHA A APLICAÇÃO DA PIC**
+- **b)** **ADICIONAR O ERRO DE TCP QUANDO SE FECHA A APLICAÇÃO DA PIC**

-**c)** **ADICIONAR O ERRO DA CÂMARA N TAR LIGADA**
+- **c)** **ADICIONAR O ERRO DA CÂMARA N TAR LIGADA**

-**d)** **Adicionar eventualmente mais algum erro que seja mais comum.**
+- **d)** **Adicionar eventualmente mais algum erro que seja mais comum.**

 ## Turning off/Reseting the system

 ### On the teaching pendant:

-**Step 1:** Stop the teaching Pendant program by pressing the *stop* icon next to the *play* one.
+**Step 1:** Stop the teaching Pendant program by pressing the *stop* icon next to *play*.

 **Step 2:** On the terminal, a message reading:

 > !
 Polyscope program was stopped !
 Ctrl+C on the terminal, Reboot the system

-Press Ctrl+C, and the program should stop.
+should appear.
+Proceed as instructed by pressing Ctrl+C, and the program should stop.

-**Step 3a:** If the TestBox is not performing any tests, close the TestBox Controll window.
+**Step 3 (a):** If the TestBox is not performing any tests, close the TestBox Controll window.

-**Step 3b:** If a test is currently running on the TestBox, wait till its completion before closing the TestBox Controll window.
+**Step 3 (b):** If a test is currently running on the TestBox, wait for its completion before closing the TestBox Controll window.

-**Step 4:** Restart the system in the aforementioned order (**Step 16:** Booting Sequence).

 ***NOTE:*** This prevents bugs/erroneous behaviour from the system, once it is rebooted.
-It bears mentioning as well, that although not fatal, turning the TestBox off whilst it is running a test is not recommended either.
+It bears mentioning as well, that although not fatal, turning the TestBox off in the middle of a test is not recommended either.

+:white_check_mark: At this point the system should cease running completely :white_check_mark:

+**Step 4:** Restart the system in the aforementioned order (**Step 16:** Starting Sequence).

 ## Reference Material and other Manuals